 Means of Assessment

--A collection of writing and reading practice assignments, demonstrating consistent attention to instructor and peer feedback.
+-A collection of writing and reading tasks demonstrating consistent attention to instructor and peer feedback.
 Assignments could include single and connected paragraphs, short answer or other tests demonstrating understanding of written and spoken texts, or group work resulting in individual written work.

 -A collection of informal reflective writing assignments that are up to 2 paragraphs long, demonstrating an emerging level of critical thinking and an insight into the student's own learning.

--At least 1 group project, taken from the project bank, such as the following:
+-At least 1 project, such as the following:

 - a blog about cultural experiences in Canada

-- a brochure about the best places to visit in Vancouver or in Canada
+- a brochure about the best places to visit in Vancouver, BC or in Canada

-- an adventure magazine or travel article about activities in BC
+- an adventure magazine or travel article about a country

 -At least 1 in-class comparison/contrast composition that has 1 to 2 paragraphs and up to 400 words.